cyrildever/crumbl-exe/README.md

 crumbled, err := crumbl.Process()
 ```

-You may want to wrap each process in separate goroutines.
+You may want to wrap each process into separate goroutines.

 #### Javascript Library ####